CONNECT XCOL Table Type

 option_list='colname=child';

-option specifies the name of the column receiving the list
+The COLNAME option specifies the name of the column receiving the list items.
+This will return from:

-select * from xchild;
+SELECT * FROM xchild;

 The requested view: